Activated carbon tablets: instructions for adults and children for cleansing, price and reviews. Activated carbon - instructions for use

 Bleeding of the mucous membranes of the gastrointestinal tract

-Activated charcoal or Polysorb?
+Activated carbon or Polysorb?

 Analogues